0xAX/linux-insides/Initialization/linux-initialization-1.md

 } :text = 0x9090
 ```

-We can understand default virtual and physicall addresses from the linker script.
-Note that adddress of the `_text` is location counter which is defined as:
+We can understand default virtual and physical addresses from the linker script.
+Note that address of the `_text` is location counter which is defined as:

 ```
 . = __START_KERNEL;